alvinwan/self_grade/README.md

 pip -r requirements.txt
 ```

-# HTML Usage
+# HTML v1 Usage

+In `v1`, each homework has its own self-grade HTML form.
 To generate a self-grade form, use the `html/create_form.py` script.

 ```
 cd html